ooples/pine_script_docs/source/Debugging.rst

 where:

-1. The RSI line in black is flat because it varies between zero and 100, but the indicator's pane is scaled to show the maximum value of ``bar_index``, which is ``25692.0000``.
+1. The RSI line in black is flat because it varies between zero and 100, but the indicator's pane is scaled to show the maximum value of `bar_index <https://www.tradingview.com/pine-script-reference/v4/#var_bar_index>`__, which is ``25692.0000``.
-2. The value of ``bar_index`` on the bar the cursor is on is displayed next to the indicator's name, and its blue plot in the script's pane is flat.
+2. The value of `bar_index <https://www.tradingview.com/pine-script-reference/v4/#var_bar_index>`__ on the bar the cursor is on is displayed next to the indicator's name, and its blue plot in the script's pane is flat.
-3. The ``25692.0000`` value of ``bar_index`` shown in the scale represents its value on the last bar, so the dataset contains 25693 bars.
+3. The ``25692.0000`` value of `bar_index <https://www.tradingview.com/pine-script-reference/v4/#var_bar_index>`__ shown in the scale represents its value on the last bar, so the dataset contains 25693 bars.
-4. The value of ``bar_index`` on the bar the cursor is on is also displayed in the Data Window, along with that bar's value for RSI just above it.
+4. The value of `bar_index <https://www.tradingview.com/pine-script-reference/v4/#var_bar_index>`__ on the bar the cursor is on is also displayed in the Data Window, along with that bar's value for RSI just above it.

-In order to preserve our plot of RSI while still being able to inspect the value or ``bar_index``, we will plot the variable using `plotchar() <https://www.tradingview.com/pine-script-reference/v4/#fun_plot>`__ like this::
+In order to preserve our plot of RSI while still being able to inspect the value or `bar_index <https://www.tradingview.com/pine-script-reference/v4/#var_bar_index>`__, we will plot the variable using `plotchar() <https://www.tradingview.com/pine-script-reference/v4/#fun_plot>`__ like this::

     //@version=4